Moohan/HomeAssistant-OctopusEnergy/_docs/faq.md

 | 4 | `10:41` |
 | 5 | `10:45` |

-Once a successful request is made, the refreshes will revert back to the redefined default intervals.
+Once a successful request is made, the refreshes will revert to the redefined default intervals.

-**The retrieving of data does not effect the rate the entities states/attributes are evaluated.**
+**The retrieving of data does not affect the rate the entities' states/attributes are evaluated.**

 ## I have data missing, is this an issue with the integration?

 Data can not appear for a variety of reasons.
 Before raising any issues, check if the data is available on the [website](https://octopus.energy/dashboard/new/accounts/consumption/home) for the requested period (e.g. for previous consumption, you'll be wanting data for the day before).
 If it's not available on the website, then unfortunately there is nothing that can be done and you may need to contact Octopus Energy.

 Data might also not appear if you lose internet connection or the Octopus Energy APIs report errors, which can occur from time to time.
-This will be indicated in your Home Assistant logs as warnings around using cached data.
+This will be indicated in your Home Assistant logs as warnings about using cached data.
 If none of this is applicable, then please raise an issue so we can try and solve the problem.

-## Data in my Home Assistant energy dashboard reported by Octopus Home Mini differs to Octopus Energy dashboard.
+## Data in my Home Assistant energy dashboard reported by Octopus Home Mini differs from the Octopus Energy dashboard.
 Why is this?

-The data can differ for a number of reasons.
+The data can differ for several reasons.

 If you are looking at the current day, then Home Assistant only updates the energy dashboard data once an hour, near the hour.
 This means you might be "missing" data in the energy dashboard when compared to the app.
-The integration also makes best effort to retrieve the data every minute, however it has been noticed that the API can fail at times to retrieve the data.
+The integration also makes a best effort to retrieve the data every minute, however, it has been noticed that the API can fail at times to retrieve the data.

-If you are comparing data in the energy dashboard to previous days data in the Octopus Energy dashboard, then this can also differ.
+If you are comparing data in the energy dashboard to previous days' data in the Octopus Energy dashboard, then this can also differ.
 This is because Octopus Energy favour data reported by your smart meter, as this is what your bills use, over your Home Mini.

 ## I've added my previous consumption sensors to the Energy dashboard, but they are reported in a single chunk and are a day or more out.
 Is this a bug?